-Students are required to have their Identification card with them at all times while on the NCVE campus.
+Students are required to always have their Identification Card with them while on the NCVE campus.

 Prior Learning (for Vocational Courses Only)

 Recognition of Prior Learning (RPL)

 RPL is the process by which your existing skills, knowledge and experience are recognised towards the achievement of a vocational qualification.
 These skills may have been obtained through: Training programs; work experience; voluntary work; schoolwork, life or sporting experience.